UCF/Theme-Updater/readme.markdown

+# No Longer Supported

+Since we are no longer supporting this plugin please feel free to look at one of the many forks for possible updates and fixes.
+If you are couragous enough you can fork this project and upgrade it as needed.
+Thanks

 # Wordpress plugin: a theme updater for GitHub-hosted Wordpress themes

 Do you wish that you could somehow get update notifications within WordPress for _custom_ themes that you use for your site?
 Perhaps a custom theme that you had developed specifically for your site?
 Or a theme you developed for a client site?
 And do you wish you could do "automatic updates" to those custom themes just like you can for _public_ themes available from WordPress.org?